notreux/UpsideEngine/docs/tutorials/plugin-guide/PluginScripts.md

 ------------- SETTINGS -------------
-local sceneName = "MyScene" -- Change "MyScene" for your scene name local characterName = "MyCharacter" -- Change "MyCharacter" for your character name
+local sceneName = "MyScene" -- Change "MyScene" for your scene name local characterName = "MyCharacter" -- Change "MyCharacter" for your character name local isPlatformer = true -- Change this to false if your game is not a platformer
 ------------------------------------
 local replicatedStorage = game:GetService("ReplicatedStorage")
 local playerGui = game:GetService("Players").LocalPlayer:WaitForChild("PlayerGui")